sunwoo604/cse151bcomp/README.md

 # cse151bcomp

-Run Final_Model.ipynb which preprocesses and uses actual_final_weight.pt to get predictions.
+Run Final_Model.ipynb which preprocesses the data and uses actual_final_weight.pt to get predictions.